FREQUENTLY ASKED QUESTIONS

 Q: Will I receive a bill for having an Amerimed EMS ambulance transport me or my family member?

 A: Yes; however, the cost of the transport may be covered by Medicare, Medicaid, or private insurance if you have ambulance coverage under such programs.
-We typically bill these programs for our patients given that the reason for ambulance transport was medically necessary.
+We typically bill these programs for our patients given the reason for ambulance transport was medically necessary.
 Many services are covered by medical insurance programs.
 We make every attempt to determine if an ambulance is the most appropriate means of transportation for our patients.